On some admissible lattices: An application of Freese's technique to

 where $[,]$ is the TC-commutator and with $\tau = \bigwedge^{6}_{i = 1}(\a_{i} \vee\b_{i})$ and

 \item $\vv{V}(\alg A )\in \mathfrak{F}(\alg D_1)$; \item $\vv{V}(\alg A)\in \mathfrak{F}(\alg D_{13})$. \end{enumerate} \end{Thm}

 \begin{proof} The equivalence of $(1)$ and $(2)$ follows from \cite{Ols17}, $(1),(5)$ are equivalent by \cite[Theorem $4.23$]{KearnesKiss2013}.
 The equivalence of $(1), (3)$, and $(4)$ follows from \cite{Fioravanti20241273}.
-For the last equivalence, we can observe that, as a consequence of \cref{thm:K13D1}, the omission of $\alg D_{13}$ implies the omission of $\alg D_1$, while vice versa is an immediate consequence of the fact that $\alg D_1 \leq \alg D_{13}$ and thus the claim holds. \end{proof}
+For the last equivalence, we can observe that, as a consequence of \cref{thm:K13D1}, the omission of $\alg D_{13}$ implies the omission of $\alg D_1$, while the reverse is an immediate consequence of the fact that $\alg D_1 \leq \alg D_{13}$, and thus the claim holds. \end{proof}

-The preceding theorem illustrates how Freese's technique, originally applied to $\alg N_5$, can be extended to obtain a uniquely determined congruence lattice of a congruence viewed as a subalgebra of the square of the algebra, even for more complex lattices. \cref{TaylorThmorig} consolidates established results and introduces a new characterization of Taylor varieties in terms of lattice omission, further advancing our understanding of these fundamental varieties.
+The preceding theorem illustrates how Freese's technique, originally applied to $\alg N_5$, can be extended to obtain a uniquely determined congruence lattice of a congruence viewed as a subalgebra of the square of the algebra, even for more complex lattices.
+Observe that there are several other conditions equivalent to those in \cref{TaylorThmorig}; we have presented only some of them.
+Note that the equivalence of items $(5)$ and $(6)$ of the previous theorem can also be proven without using Freese's technique, noting that $\alg D_{13} \leq \alg D_2^2$.